 primary_education:college_name: This is the college that the student belongs to (i.e. the 'Ross School of Business' at the University of Michigan).

 primary_education:start_date: This is the date when a student started at your school.
-Please note that it has to be included in the format yyyy-mm-dd or we can't upload it!
+Please note that it has to be included in the format yyyy-mm-dd!
 This is incredibly useful when it comes to searching students, qualifications for jobs, and knowing when to shift students to be alumni.
+There is now an option on the importer to use a mm/dd/yyyy format.
+If you choose this option for formatting, please make sure you check the box next to "use mm/dd/yyyy format' when loading your file to the importer.

 primary_education:end_date: This is the date when a student is expected to graduate.
-Please note that it has to be included in the format yyyy-mm-dd or we can't upload it!
+Please note that it has to be included in the format yyyy-mm-dd!
 This is incredibly useful when it comes to searching students, qualifications for jobs, and knowing when to shift students to be alumni.
+There is now an option on the importer to use a mm/dd/yyyy format.
+If you choose this option for formatting, please make sure you check the box next to "use mm/dd/yyyy format' when loading your file to the importer.

 primary_education:currently_attending: This is a field that simply denotes whether the student is currently enrolled or has graduated.
 It is used for reporting to differentiate students who are currently active on campus and those who might be on some sort of official absence from school.
 By assigning TRUE, this will set the user to attending, while FALSE will set them to not attending.
 This is a boolean field, so it can only include these values (note the all-uppercase):